 If you can’t straighten your knee, you have a severe knee injury

 After an injury, if you are not able to straighten your knee, there is a chance that you have sustained a serious knee injury.
 If an athlete is unable to straighten their knee after a knee injury, they should see an Orthopedic Surgeon.

-After an injury, there are a few reasons why you might not be able to straighten your knee.
+After an injury, there are a few different reasons why you might not be able to straighten your knee.
 Often you can’t straighten the knee simply because of pain and swelling.
 In cases where you can not straighten the knee because of swelling, you will notice that your ability to move the knee improves as the swelling goes down.
 Besides, when you have lost the ability to straighten your knee because of swelling, you do not usually feel as if something is stuck inside the knee and blocking your movement.
-In serious knee injuries, you will often feel as if something is blocking or locking your knee and not allowing it to move freely.
+In serious knee injuries, you will often feel as if something is blocking your ability to straighten your leg or your knee feels locked and it is not able to move freely.

-Here is a list of knee injuries which can make it difficult to straighten your knee.
+Here is a list of knee injuries that can make it difficult to straighten your knee.

 - Meniscus tear.
 Specifically a bucket handle tear of the meniscus.
 This is a unique tear where the torn piece of meniscus flips into the center of the knee joint.
 This torn piece then locks your knee and prevents it from straightening.
 If you have a bucket handle tear of the meniscus, you will find it impossible to straighten your knee completely.
 You will usually feel as if something is caught in the knee and preventing it from straightening.
 Most bucket handle tears will require surgery to put the torn piece back into position.
 The torn portion often needs a repair so that it has a chance to heal.
 The success rate of fixing a bucket handle tear to heal is very high.